rosskevin/ifvisible/README.md

 ### Instantiation

-This library provides a singleton exposed as `ifvisible` by default, but for more advancecd users, they can import the class directly for a different attachment.
+This library provides a singleton exposed as `ifvisible` by default in addition to a UMD package, but for more advancecd users, they can import the class directly for a different attachment from the ES package.

 ```js
 // import singleton global bound to the `window`